Jacksondr5/todo/README.md

 - D to edit todo description
 - F to edit todo due date
 - T to edit todo tags
-- P to edit todo priority
+- I to edit todo importance
-- M to edit todo matrix
+- U to edit todo urgency
 - B to set todo as blocked

+## Ordering todos

+1. Important & Urgent
+2. Important & Not Urgent
+3. Not Important & Urgent
+4. Not Important & Not Urgent